WiserUFBA/Semantic-Observer/README.md

 # Installation

-Before installing the Semantic-Observer module you need to introduce some Vert.x modules to ServiceMix.
+Before installing the Semantic-Observer module you need to introduce some modules to ServiceMix.
 The dependencies are located at:

 https://github.com/WiserUFBA/Semantic-Observer/tree/master/semantic-observer/src/main/resources/dependencies